All you need to know about Unix environment variables

 Some environment variables are set up in system files like /etc/profile that are read before your local setup files when you log in.

-Environment variables can be changed or unset, but they can also be also be augmented.
+Environment variables can be changed or unset, but they can also be augmented.
 If your search path is set up in /etc/profile, you can redefine it in your local .profile or add to it with a command like this:

 PATH=~/bin:$PATH:/apps/bin